rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/persistent-storage/obj-store-deployment-tutorial.md

 pre: "a. "
 weight: 295
 ---
-You will learn how to use the **Rapyuta IO Persistent Volume** package in a [MinIO](https://www.minio.io/) file server to persist files and reuse them.
+## Learning Objective

-You will create a [Minio](https://www.minio.io/) file server using the given [docker image](https://hub.docker.com/r/rrdockerhub/minio-server/).
+To add a persistent volume to a file server application using rapyuta.io

-The docker image, which is maintained by rapyuta.io, stores all the file data in the path `/data`.
-You will create a new package called ***MinIO File Server*** for [MinIO](https://www.minio.io/) file server.
+The file server application is an instance of [MinIO](https://www.minio.io/), which is a high performance object storage.

+## Create MinIO File Server Package
 To add the ***MinIO File Server*** package, follow the steps:

 1. On the left navigation bar, Click **CATALOG**